Lokankara/Quiz/src/main/resources/quiz-set_5.md

 Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads, and third-party security products can be found in the AWS Marketplace to complement Amazon GuardDuty with additional features. is correct.
 GuardDuty analyzes VPC Flow Logs, CloudTrail events, and DNS logs to identify suspicious activity and provides actionable findings.
 The AWS Marketplace hosts numerous third-party security products that can augment detection, response, forensics, and compliance capabilities.
 Customers often run GuardDuty alongside third-party tools to gain broader coverage and specialized functionality.
 Amazon GuardDuty is primarily an antivirus software and all third-party security products are automatically integrated with it upon installation. is incorrect because GuardDuty is a threat detection and monitoring service, not a host-based antivirus solution, and third-party integrations are not automatically installed or integrated without explicit configuration.
 GuardDuty's findings can be sent to other tools, but integration requires configuration or partner connectors.
 Third-party security products are not available in the AWS Marketplace, and customers can only use Amazon GuardDuty for security monitoring. is incorrect because the AWS Marketplace offers many third-party security solutions across detection, prevention, and incident response domains that customers can deploy alongside native AWS services.
 Marketplace offerings provide complementary capabilities and different specialization levels.
 AWS accounts cannot use both Amazon GuardDuty and third-party security solutions simultaneously; they must choose one or the other. is incorrect because customers commonly run multiple tools concurrently to strengthen security posture, combine insights, and meet specific regulatory or operational requirements.
-Using multiple layers increases detection fidelity and response options.
+Using multiple layers increases detection fidelity and response answers.

 ---